Louis Gabriel: Legacy

-On his death Louis Gabriel's photographs were stored away and largely forgotten until the 1950s.
-As an important town in the Australian mythology, Gabriel's photographs were reproduced in local booklets on Gundagai's history from the 1950s.
-In the 1970s the images, then held by Cliff Butcher and Oscar Bell, were donated to the National Library of Australia.
-The town also has a small museum dedicated to him.
+After Gabriel’s death, his photographs were stored and largely forgotten until the 1950s.
+As Gundagai assumed an increasingly prominent place in Australian cultural history, selections of his images began appearing in local historical booklets.
+In the 1970s the collection (then held by Cliff Butcher and Oscar Bell) was donated to the National Library of Australia.
+A small museum in Gundagai is also dedicated to his work.